giftnuss/foodsharing/docs/contributing.md

 If you found an issue on the foodsharing website, then please submit it to our GitLab [issues](https://gitlab.com/foodsharing-dev/foodsharing/issues).

-If you feel comfortable submitting a fix too, then follow the next section.
+If you feel comfortable submitting a fix (or if you like to try ;) ) too, then follow the next section.

 ## Submitting a change